 At least until very recently this has usually been summarised as unreasonable behaviour.
 But what exactly is unreasonable behaviour?

-Unreasonable behaviour is the most common fact on which to prove the ground for divorce, with 36% of all husbands and 51% of all wives petitioning for divorce citing unreasonable behaviour.
-(Reference: 2016 ONS).
+Unreasonable behaviour remains the most common fact on which to prove the ground for divorce in England and Wales, with 36.8% of all husbands and 51.9% of all wives petitioning for divorce citing unreasonable behaviour (reference: 2018 ONS).

-The Respondent’s conduct (until the recent case of Owens, often referred to as their unreasonable behaviour) is the behaviour of your spouse that you find unacceptable.
+The respondent’s conduct (until the case of Owens, often referred to as their unreasonable behaviour) is the behaviour of your spouse that you find unacceptable.

 The case of Owens is a reminder to all that the test as to whether the behaviour is unacceptable is not subjective.
 The question is objective - has the behaviour of your spouse been such that you cannot reasonably be expected to live with them.